EPW80/Crowd-Coin/README.md

-# Ethereum-kickstart
+# Ethereum-CrowdCoin

- Ethereum, Solidity, and Smart Contracts to build production-ready apps based on the blockchain
+ Ethereum, Solidity, and Smart Contracts to build production-ready apps based on the blockchain.
+Crowd Coin is an app that utilizes ethereum for donations.
+Users can view campaigns and donate using their Metamask accounts.

  ## Metamask Required